Reviews, Best Prices, Comparisons, Expert Buying Guides

 1. Understanding the Need to Reset the D-Link DAP-1520

-• Configuration Errors: Incorrect settings or conflicting configurations can cause the device to malfunction.
-Resetting the device restores it to its factory default settings, clearing any problematic configurations.
+Configuration Errors: Occasionally, incorrect settings or conflicting configurations can result in the non-functionality of the device.
+Resetting the device would make it return to its factory settings and thus eradicate any problematic configurations.

-• Firmware Upgrades: After a firmware upgrade, the device might not perform as expected.
-A reset can help reinitialize the device with the new firmware.
+Firmware Upgrades: On some occasions, after a firmware upgrade, the device might not be behaving as expected.
+Rebooting the device can guide the device to successfully assimilate the new firmware.

-• Forgotten Password: If you’ve forgotten the administrator password or the Wi-Fi password for the extended network, a reset will allow you to start fresh with the default credentials.
+Forgotten Password: If you have lost track of the administrator password or the Wi-Fi password for the extended network, a reset will let you start afresh with the default credentials.

 2. Methods to Reset the D-Link DAP-1520